GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 The on-road price adds:

-• Registration fee at the Department of Transport Management — NPR 3,000–5,000 for new two-wheelers, varies by province.
+• Registration fee at the Department of Transport Management: NPR 3,000–5,000 for new two-wheelers, varies by province.

 • First-year road tax, billed at registration.
 For 151–225cc in Bagmati: NPR 6,500 + NPR 300 renewal charge = NPR 6,800.
 Below 150cc: roughly NPR 3,000–3,500.
 Above 225cc steps up further.

-• Mandatory third-party insurance (mandatory under the Motor Insurance Tariff Directive 2073).
+• Mandatory third-party insurance (compulsory under the Motor Insurance Tariff Directive 2073).
 For 150–250cc bikes: NPR 1,700/year plus tax.
 Below 150cc: NPR 1,500/year.

-• Accessories: helmet (Rs 2,000–6,000), tank pad, leg guard, side stand sensor — typically Rs 5,000–15,000 if bundled by the dealer.
+• Accessories: helmet (Rs 2,000–6,000), tank pad, leg guard, side stand sensor.
+Typically Rs 5,000–15,000 when bundled by the dealer.

-For a Pulsar 150 with Rs 2,99,900 ex-showroom in Bagmati, the cash-out at handover comes to:
+For a Pulsar 150 at Rs 2,99,900 ex-showroom in Bagmati, the cash-out at handover lands at:

 Ex-showroom 2,99,900